This post may contain affiliate links. Please read my disclosure for more information.

 Everyone who’s ever had an emergency will tell you money is key to making good decisions.
 We make bad financial decisions when we’re broke and desperate.

-That’s why having an emergency fund is vital to starting any journey in finance.
+That’s why having an emergency fund is vital to starting any personal finance journey.

 We currently keep a mini emergency fund of $1000 while we’re paying our debt and so far it’s worked out great.

-But it’s hard to save, hard to know how much to save, and then you’ve got the temptation of $1000 sitting in your bank account screaming to be used.
+But it’s hard to save, hard to know how much to save, and hard to avoid the temptation of $1000 sitting in your bank account screaming to be used.
 Here are some tips we’ve used to save and keep our emergency fund.

 A note to those on the other end of the spectrum, nervous about draining your savings that low, trust me when I say you’ll be fine, just breathe, commit, and lean in.
 For the rest of us: